codeandwine/AdventureGame/README.md

 ## 6. Choices affect path of game

-The function secon_choice uses if/else to guide the game in different directions depending on the user's input.
+The function second_choice uses if/else to guide the game in different directions depending on the user's input.

 ```Python
 def second_choice(weapon, enemy):